onthebusiness/harelang.org/content/tutorials/introduction.md

 ```

 In this case, the first item is one, the second is two, and all remaining items
 are three.
+For obvious reasons, the use of an inferred array length (`[_]int`)
+is not allowed here.

 #### Unbounded arrays

-It may occasionally be useful (especially when interoperating with another
-programming language) to use an array of undefined length, which is not
+It may occasionally be useful to use an array of undefined length, which is not
 bounds-checked at runtime.
-You may declare an array whose length is `*` to
-produce an array type which is not bounds-checked, i.e. `[*]int`.
-Use this
+You can do this by using `*` in place of the length
-feature with care.
+in the type, e.g. `[*]int`.
+Use this feature with care.

 ### Slices